Installer Directory

 Enter your postcode to compare quotes from leading professionals.
 We promise to keep your information Safe & Secure.
 Privacy Policy

 The system itself consists of reverse cycle heat pump units that are connected by a water loop.
 Each unit offers very specific levels of air comfort, all depending on the zone in which they are installed.
-During the colder seasons, the heat pumps will transfer heat from the water loop and through the unit’s specially designed refrigerant to water heat exchanger, before moving it into the air.
+During the colder seasons, the heat pumps will transfer heat from the water loop and through the unit’s specially designed water-to-refrigerant heat exchanger, before moving it into the air.

 In more extreme weather conditions, when more heat is required in order to keep the building warm, units will be operating in heating mode.
 This is why heat is them provided to every individual unit from the water loop.
 If it happens that there is not enough heat in the water loop, an energy efficient fluid heater can be installed in order to assist the heating process.